Thomascountz/thomascountz/_posts/2020-05-09-fastbook-ch4-questions.md

 ### Why can't we use accuracy as a loss function?

 Accuracy is for humans to consume.
 It tells us how well a model is at prediction examples that it has never seen before (in the validate set) overall.
 Accuracy isn't necessarily a function from which we can calculate a gradient/derivative in order update our weights.
-In the MNIST model in this chapter, a small nudge in a parameter won't necessarily effect accuracy, unless that small nudge changes a prediction from a `0` to a `1` or vice versa.
+In the MNIST model in this chapter, a small nudge in a parameter won't necessarily affect accuracy, unless that small nudge changes a prediction from a `0` to a `1` or vice versa.

 ### Draw the sigmoid function.
 What is special about its shape?